stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 There are currently two different types of searches that might be performed: a generic [Filter](#search-filter)-based search and a more targeted [Attribute](#search-attribute)-based search.
 Both options support result [ordering](#sorting), [pagination](#pagination), and [link expansion](#links-expansion).

-{% docs note %}
+{% docs info %}
 Currently, a REST search request must be targeted at resources of the same type.
 For example, a search can be performed across accounts or groups, but not both at the same time.

 Because the Stormpath REST API always represents one or more resources of the same type as a Collection Resource, a REST search is always sent to a Collection Resource endpoint.
 {% enddocs %}

 <a class="anchor" name="search-filter"></a>